ontoligent/mazo/README.md

 # Mazo
-Mazo is a simple inteface MALLET, built on top of Polite, which is a lite version of Polo.
+Mazo is a simple inteface to MALLET, built on top of Polite, which is a lite version of Polo.
 Mazo is "mallet" in Spanish.

 ## Instructions